Child Custody Overview

-Types of Child Custody Decisions in California
+Types of Child Custody Decisions

 Both parents typically maintain legal custody, but if a parent can be shown to be unfit to parent, they can be stripped of their legal custody rights.
 It is more common for people to be stripped of physical custody rights or for a court to order a custody split that favors one parent because they have more time to parent their children and care for their needs.
 Still, the court’s default decision is joint custody, since courts typically find it in the child’s best interests to have both parents involved in their lives if the parents are willing and able.

-How Custody is Decided in California
+How Custody Is Decided in Santa Barbara

 • The amount of time each parent has to stay home and spend time with the children